 If I had a penny for every time we’ve said “Oh my gosh, we made her” or commented about how mind-boggling it is that she’s half of each of us, we’d have a lot of moolah.

 I understand what people are saying when they talk about their child being the best thing that’s ever happened to them.
 The idea that, God-willing, I get to spend the rest of my life with her in it makes my heart swell.
 She is so cool.

 I have literally never laid my eyes on a better sight than when her big blue eyes catch mine and she smiles her huge toothless grin on purpose.
-In those frequent moments, life
+In those frequent moments, life feels is perfect.

 Last night Jamie and I were praying about and talking about Hadley’s upcoming baby dedication on Sunday.
 We are pumped to commit before our church family, our parents, and our friends to raise Hadley in a Godly home that encourages her personal relationship with the Lord.
 Despite the harder moments of parenting, we both know, and have always known, that we were made to be parents.
 Our desire to be great parents is probably what beats us up the most; We do not want to fail her and criticize ourselves for every negative thought.